GrantExec, a Euna Solutions® company

 Project Rental Assistance Program of Section 811 Supportive Housing for Persons with Disabilities FY 2026

-This grant provides funding to state housing agencies to create affordable housing options for extremely low-income individuals with disabilities, ensuring they have access to both housing and necessary supportive services for independent living.
+This program provides rental assistance to state housing agencies to create affordable, integrated housing for extremely low-income individuals with disabilities, ensuring access to necessary supportive services for independent living.

 $158,000,000